samitmohan/dotfiles/README.md

-# TerminalStuff
-I dont use bash anymore, I use fish and omf (its much better than bash)

-I use older version of vim + tmux
+#dotfiles

+for terminal; i use fish (omf) and vim8 + tmux have included keybinds that i use for vscode/vim/tmux